Difficulty

 Water the Lawn

-A properly watered lawn is crucial to growing grass.
+A properly watered lawn is important for growing grass.

 - Soak the soil 4 to 6 inches deep immediately after seeding.
 For new seeds, a gentle approach is key.
 Use a sprinkler or hand sprayer with a mist setting to avoid washing away soil and seed.